walquis/my-cheat-sheets/thebook/src/one-liners.md

-One-liners (or few-liners) I use, but not enough to remember.
+One-liners (or few-liners) I use, but not often enough to memorize.

 ## Find a process listening on a port
 On a Mac, usually because I want to kill it.
 From [find-the-process-listening-to-port-on-mac-os-x/](https://www.btaz.com/mac-os-x/find-the-process-listening-to-port-on-mac-os-x/).